mfaizan/mfaizan.github.io/_posts/2021-12-15-welcome-to-jekyll.markdown

 $$ T' : V \to \textbf{R} \tag{1} $$

 But what about the second number in that representation - where's that 0 coming from?
 It turns out that the new tensor we built, the (1, 0) tensor, is an element of a vector space - so it is a vector.
 A new kind of vector, that is different from the kinds of vectors that $T$ takes - let's call it $U$.
-So $U$ is two things: it is a tensor ($V \to R$), and it is also a vector.
+So $U$ is two things: it is a tensor ($V \to \textbf{R}$), and it is also a vector.

 $$ U : V \to \textbf{R} \tag {2} $$